-- 1. The Law for Protection of Competition (The Law) in Article 19 paragraph (2) expressly stipulates that if the Commission for Protection of Competition (hereinafter: the Commission) established that after the modifications made by participants, the concentration which is notified will not have for its consequence significant impediment of effective competition in the market or its essential part, especially as a result of creation or straightening of a dominant position of the participants, adopts a decision which determined that the concentration is in compliance with the provision of the Law.
-The Law, also, in article 19 paragraph (3) stipulates that after the notification is filed, the participants may enter into commitments vis-a-vis the Commission with the view to rendering the concentration compliant with the provisions of the Law.
-The Commission in its decision determines conditions and impose obligations intended to insure that the participants shall act in line with the commitments entered into vis-a-vis the Commission with the view to rendering the concentration compliant with the provisions of the Law. - 2.
+- 1. The Law for Protection of Competition (The Law) in Article 19 paragraph (2) expressly stipulates that if the Commission for Protection of Competition (hereinafter: the Commission) established that after the modifications made by participants, the concentration which is notified will not have for its consequence significant prevention, restriction or distortion (hereinafter: impede) of effective competition in the market or its essential part, especially as a result of creation or straightening of a dominant position of the participants, adopts a decision which determined that the concentration is in accordance with the provision of the Law for Protection of Competition.
+(Hereinafter: the Law) - 2.
 The purpose of this Notice is to provide guidance on modifications to concentrations, in particular commitments by the undertakings concerned to modify a concentration.
 Such modifications are more commonly described as 'remedies' since their object is to eliminate the competition concerns2 identified by the Commission.
 The principles contained herein will be applied and further developed and refined by the Commission in individual cases - 3.
 This Notice sets out the general principles applicable to remedies acceptable to the Commission, the main types of commitments that may be accepted by the Commission in cases under the Law, the specific requirements which proposals of commitments need to fulfill in both phases of the procedure, and the main requirements for the implementation of commitments.